GIVING UP REAL LIFE TO TRAVEL THE WORLD

 My family immigrated from Scotland to New Zealand in the mid-nineteenth century.
 I’ve had a great time tracing their roots and exploring the land where they worked and lived.
 My move to Scotland has helped me connect with myself on a deeper level, and I have decided to make it my permanent home!

-I now live in a tiny village on the outskirts of Edinburgh with my husband, who I lovingly call the Haggis.
+I now live in a tiny village on the outskirts of Edinburgh with my husband, the Haggis.
+He occasionally writes for my blog too.
 On weekends you’ll find me exploring ancient castles, hiking in the hills, or down at the pub on the whiskies 😉

 HIKING THE LENGTH OF SCOTLAND